AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/project.md

 1. From the command line, navigate to the folder to contain the project.
 1. From the command line, execute `aio app init` to begin the interactive project generation CLI.
     + This command may spawn a Web browser prompting for authentication to Adobe I/O. If it does, provide your Adobe credentials associated with the [required Adobe services and products](../set-up/accounts-and-services.md).
-If you are unable to log in, follow [these instructions on how to generate a project](https://www.adobe.io/project-firefly/docs/getting_started/first_app/#42-developer-is-not-logged-in-as-enterprise-organization-user).
+If you are unable to log in, follow [these instructions on how to generate a project](https://developer.adobe.com/app-builder/docs/getting_started/first_app/#42-developer-is-not-logged-in-as-enterprise-organization-user).
 1. __Select Org__
-    + Select the Adobe Org that has AEM as a Cloud Service, Project Firefly are registered with
+    + Select the Adobe Org that has AEM as a Cloud Service, App Builder are registered with
 1. __Select Project__
     + Locate and select the Project.
-This is the [Project title](../set-up/firefly.md) created from the Firefly project template, in this case `WKND AEM Asset Compute`
+This is the [Project title](../set-up/app-builder.md) created from the App Builder project template, in this case `WKND AEM Asset Compute`
 1. __Select Workspace__
     +  Select the `Development` workspace
 1. __Which Adobe I/O App features do you want to enable for this project?
 Select components to include__